-Each year, the Board, assisted by the NRC, monitors and evaluates the performance of senior executive management and the implementation of their objectives against measurable and qualitative targets.
-The Board also reviews and approves the objectives and targets of senior executive management which are set annually.
+Each year, the Board, assisted by the NRC, monitors and evaluates the performance of the senior management team and the implementation of their objectives against measurable and qualitative targets.
+The Board also reviews and approves the objectives and targets of the senior management team which are set annually.

-During the period, a performance evaluation of senior executive management was undertaken in accordance with the process described above.
+During the period, a performance evaluation of senior management team was undertaken in accordance with the process described above.